-This multicenter study demonstrated that the French version of the WISQOL (F-WISQOL) is a reliable instrument that can be used in clinical settings to evaluates the QOL in French-speaking patients with kidney stones.
+This multicenter study demonstrated that the French version of the WISQOL (F-WISQOL) is a reliable instrument that can be used in clinical settings to evaluate the QOL in French-speaking patients with kidney stones.
 The items appear to measure the same underlying construct as the original English version.
-Further use of the questionnaire in clinical practice will help to identify clinically relevant differences between patients and within a patient when there are changes in their stone disease and/or symptom status over time.
+Further use of the questionnaire in clinical practice will help identify clinically relevant differences between patients and for individual patients when there are changes in their stone disease and/or symptom status over time.